tonyfarag2007/Huffman-File-Compressor-and-Decompressor/README.md

 - Works on real binary data, not just text
 - The compressed format is self-contained and portable, no external configuration needed to decompress due to automatic metadata
 - Useful for understanding how real compression tools like ZIP and DEFLATE work under the hood at the entropy coding layer

+Note: Some file types do not get compressed very well or even increase in size due to the nature of the file types.
+Some file types (such as PDF and PNG files) already undergo compression algorithms.